-Ils ont partagé le monde consists of nine paintings, made in collaboration with the Congolese painter Musasa.
-They depict the most important raw materials that provide the foundations of the world we know, by introducing a universal visual language.
-For each pivotal material, various drawings, pictographs and symbols form a visual rebus, or a summary of the origin, use and influence of the various materials.
-These nine panels, in the form of a slice of tart refer to the wheel of fortune, the wheel of progress and the distribution of economic and natural riches.
-The slices move forward like the hour hand on a clock, making an analogy between the striking coinciding events of the division of space (Berlin Conference; the parcelling out of Africa, 1884-1885) and time (International Meridian Conference: determination of a prime meridian for international use, 1884).
+'Ils ont partagé le monde' (‘They Divided the World’) consists of nine paintings produced in collaboration with the Congolese artist Musasa.
+Depicted in them are the most important raw materials that make up the foundation of the world as we know it.
+For each pivotal material, drawings, pictographs and symbols form a rebus, or a summary of its origin, use and influence.
+The nine wedge-shaped panels allude to the wheels of fortune and progress and the distribution of economic and natural riches.
+The wedges move forward like the hour hand on a clock, making an analogy between the striking coinciding events of the division of physical space (the Berlin Conference; the parcelling out of Africa, 1884-1885) and time (the International Meridian Conference: the determination of a prime meridian for international use, 1884).

-The title Ils ont partagé le monde is taken from the song 'Plus rien ne m’étonne' by Tiken Jah Fakoly.
+The title, 'Ils ont partagé le monde', comes from the song 'Plus rien ne m’étonne' by Tiken Jah Fakoly.